diracleo/adventurizer/README.md

 ## Pushing changes to the repository

-  1. Go into your working directory if you're not already in there `cd adventurizer`
+  1. Go into your working directory if you're not already in there <br/>`cd adventurizer`
-  1. Add all changed files `git add *`
+  1. Add all changed files <br/>`git add *`
-  1. Commit changes `git commit -m "your message"`
+  1. Commit changes <br/>`git commit -m "your message"`
-  1. Push changes `git push origin master`
+  1. Push changes <br/>`git push origin master`

-## Deploying changes to production server
+## Deploying changes to the production server

-Following the instructions in this section will upload the code currently running on your system to the production server at adventurizer.net
+Following the instructions in this section will upload the code in your local repository to the production server at adventurizer.net

-  1. Go into your working directory if you're not already in there `cd adventurizer`
+  1. Go into your working directory if you're not already in there <br/>`cd adventurizer`
-  1. Run the deployment script `deploy`
+  1. Run the deployment script <br/>`deploy`
-      * To deploy only to the React frontend, run `deploy frontend`
+      * To deploy only to the React frontend, run <br/>`deploy frontend`
-      * To deploy only to the API server, run `deploy backend`
+      * To deploy only to the API server, run <br/>`deploy backend`
-      * Some new command windows will pop up.
-Leave them open.

 ## Screenshots